searchivarius/py_mtasklite/README.md

 ## Use via pqdm-compatibility wrappers

-`mtasklite` provides convenience wrappers that (with a few exceptions) mimic `pqdm` behavior and parameters, in particular, in terms passing arguments to (function) workers and handling exceptions:
+`mtasklite` provides convenience wrappers that largely mimic `pqdm` behavior and parameters, in particular, in terms passing arguments to (function) workers and handling exceptions:

 ```
 from mtasklite.processes import pqdm